Winter LIFT & TRAIL STATS

 Bike Park Stats

 The Mt.
 Bachelor Bike Park features a combination of machine-built flow trails and hand-built single track completing the network of over 13 miles of gravity served bike trails.
-Weaving through the volcanic landscape of Ponderosa pine trees over a playful topography, our trail network complements hundreds of miles worth of cross country trails enjoyed by all mountain bike enthusiasts who live or visit Central Oregon.
+Weaving through the volcanic landscape of Ponderosa pine trees over a playful topography, our trail network complements hundreds of miles worth of cross-country trails enjoyed by all mountain bike enthusiasts who live or visit Central Oregon.

 Established in the summer of 2013, the Mt.
 Bachelor Bike Park is growing in popularity among all levels of riders.
-New riders to the bike park begin in the Skills area of West Village before progressing to the Sunshine Accelerator beginner lift.
+New riders to the bike park begin in the Skills area of West Village before progressing to the Little Pine beginner lift.
 Several trails on the lower mountain serve as a base in which to build confidence before taking on full top to bottom runs off Pine Marten.

 - Number of trails - 13